Moroccan Association for Human Rights: Principles

-The ADMH has developed throughout the years six fundamental principles that inform its actions.
+The AMDH has developed throughout the years six fundamental principles that inform its actions.

 Universality of human rights

 It believes that all human beings without discrimination are entitled to human rights.
 As a result, the AMDH's actions follow the United Nations Universal Declaration of Human Rights and other declarations and international conventions that follow such line.
 It also believes that the respect for human rights has a global dimension requiring all people to participate unitedly.
 Thus, The AMDH works at the national, Maghreb, Arab and International level.

 Globality of human rights

 According to the AMDH, human rights involve all social, political, civil and economic dimensions, which are indivisible.
 Therefore, as long as one of them is not fully respected human rights remain incomplete and ineffective.
 Furthermore, it is easier to decline the respect of other dimensions.

 Mass action

 The AMDH believes that the respect for human rights will only be achieved if all the people, including the victims of the violations, and not just the elites, work for it together.
 It also considers that the best way to expand human rights around the world is by raising awareness among the population about the importance of these rights and the need to defend them.
 As a consequence, the AMDH encourages the creation of new regional sections, as open spaces for all citizens, and the association with other organizations to bring together as much strength as possible in the fight for human rights.
 This has led to the adoption of the motto "unity of action".